davidmalcolm/gcc-global-state/plan.rst

 How do you determine which universe you are in?
 -----------------------------------------------
-Every pass "knows" which universe it is in, so every "execute" hook can easily determine which its universe, and put this into the per-pass state.
+Every pass instance "knows" which universe it is in, so every "execute" hook can easily determine which its universe, and put this into the per-pass state.

 Hence the `universe*` is easily accessed during the top-level function calls within optimization passes, and by anything that can access per-pass state.

-How to get at universe from deep within code that doesn't have easy access to it?  (e.g. helper functions and macros).
+How do we get at universe from deep within code that doesn't have easy access to it?  (e.g. helper functions and macros).

-LLVM solves this by having every type object have a universe*: you can always easily find a type object.
+LLVM solves this by having every type object have a `universe*`: you can always easily find a type object.
 This is probably too expensive memory-wise to be acceptable to upstream gcc, so we need a different approach.